 Beginning around the early 1900’s, San Francisco’s recently arrived Japanese immigrants began to concentrate in the Western Addition neighborhood.
 This “Japantown” or “Nihonmachi” has the distinction of being the oldest in the United States.
-This great book provides wonderful insight into its history.
 The historic neighborhood has survived such tumult as racial discrimination during World War II to remain an emblem of Japanese culture in the city.
 With its amazing restaurants, shops, and events, this small area of only about 6 blocks is absolutely dense with amazing things to savor and experience!
-Japantown San Francisco really is a must-see neighborhood!
+Please enjoy my full guide to Japantown San Francisco!

 Japantown, San Francisco